Coast Radar Android App

 swimming pool thermometer

-If you put 5 swimmers in a room and asked them about sea temperature and swimming I am sure you will get 8 opinions as to what is comfortable or not.
-Swimmers have widely differing opinions about comfortable water temperatures and this is in part to the makeup of people’s bodies and how they respond differently.
+If you put five swimmers in a room and asked them about sea temperature and swimming, I am sure you would get eight opinions on what is comfortable and what is not.
+Swimmers have widely differing views on comfortable water temperatures, in part because peopleโ€™s bodies respond differently.

 Water temperatureWhat the mind thinksDescription

-6°C to 10°CColdThis is still painfully cold and only recommended for the experienced swimmer for short swims.
+6ยฐC to 10ยฐCColdThis is still painfully cold and only recommended for the experienced swimmer for short swims.
 The UK sea temperature will be in this range as we move from autumn into winter.

-26°C & aboveSwimming PoolIn the UK you will need to go to a swimming pool or get on a plane to locations like the Caribbean or the Middle East.
+26ยฐC & aboveSwimming PoolIn the UK you will need to go to a swimming pool or get on a plane to locations like the Caribbean or the Middle East.

 Table: UK Sea Water Temperatures